- Must visit

 Discover the best of Philadelphia — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Philadelphia trip today.

 Tip 18-20% at restaurants; 20%+ for great service.
-USD 1-2 per drink at bars, round up taxis, and tip hotel staff USD 2-5.
+Tip bartenders USD 1-2 per drink, taxis about 15-20%, and round up for quick services.

 Find answers to the most common questions about traveling from Peekskill, NY to Philadelphia, PA by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Philadelphia, PA, this guide helps you travel smarter and with confidence.